-- 8. G.I. starts to contract and the traces should be seen on the LabChart7 traces. - 9.
+- 8. Wait until the G.I. starts to contract, and push start on the LabChart7. - 9.
 Let the program run for about 20 seconds.
 Push "stop," and add a comment labeled, "Saline only".
 Fill out the Table 4.

-Table 4: Contractions with compound of interest
+Table 4 .
+Contractions with compound of interest Contractions VVILII compound IIIICICSI